hydephp/hyde/README.md

 ## Known Issues
 Deleting Markdown posts does not delete the already compiled HTML files.
 In a future update (coming soon(tm)) the builder will remove unused files automatically.
+For now, you can manually delete the files and then run the build command.

 Currently, only top level custom pages are supported.
 In the future nested pages will be supported.
 For example, _site/directory/page.html